-This is the route that everyone takes, even though it ends with an off-trail climb down eroding cliffs.
+This is the way that everyone goes to Alamere Falls, even though it ends with an off-trail climb down eroding cliffs.
 The sheer number of people (including little kids) successfully scrambling up and down the cliff without too much difficulty make it look pretty easy, but according to the park’s website, almost every week people get sprained ankles and other injuries here, and have to be rescued.
 There’s no cell phone coverage in the park, so to get help someone has to walk all the way back to the trailhead, leaving the injured person stranded on the beach with the tide coming in.

 The hike starts at the Palomarin Trailhead, which is reached by a bumpy and sometimes severely potholed gravel road.
 On nice summer weekends the lot is completely full from about 10 am until about 4 pm, so a lot of visitors end up walking an extra three-quarters of a mile each way to reach the trailhead.
 If it gets really busy, rangers can close off the road to the trailhead entirely.
 There’s actually a sign on Highway 1 that’s supposed to warn you if the parking lot is full, but it’s not very accurate because they sometimes forget to reset it at the end of the day.
 The good news is that the number of people parking at the trailhead has been declining for the past few years.

 The hike starts with a very pretty stroll along the top of a scrub-covered bluff with some great ocean views.
 After a few miles, the trail turns inland and climbs into pine woods, passing a series of scenic lakes, which I think are the only natural lakes in the Bay Area.
 The first half of the hike is mostly open to the sun, while the second half is mostly shaded.